bhattkacode/wayvibes/README.md

 wayvibes --prompt
 ```

+**Note that input device will change after reboot if you plug in/out any other device, so use --prompt when this happens**

 ### **Important**:
 **Do not run the program with root privileges as it will monopolize the audio device until reboot.**